-2) Committee fees include the representation allowance for the Chairman of the Board of Directors, who is not eligible for committee fees.
+1) Includes the representation allowance for the Chairman of the Board of Directors.

-3) Fair market value is defined as the average closing price of the first five trading days in April before the beginning of the year of office.
+2) Fair market value is defined as the average closing price of the first five trading days in April before the beginning of the year of office.